ThemeZee/pocono/readme.txt

 5. Navigate to Appearance > Customize in your admin panel and customize to taste.

 == Changelog ==

+= 1.5.7 - 2020-08-15 =
+* fixed styling of sidebar navigation overlay with sticky header enabled

 = 1.5.6 - 2020-04-06 =
 * added new wp_body_open action hook